All-Optical Photonic Crystal Bolometer with Ultra-Low Heat Capacity for Scalable Thermal Imaging: Discussions

 First, the system's detectivity is currently limited by the electronic noise of our external apparatus, $(1.2~\mathrm{fm}/\sqrt{\mathrm{Hz}})$, not by the fundamental (C1) thermodynamics of the sensor itself.
-The ultimate performance of the current design is set by its TRN floor \cite{PhysRevX.10.041046}, which we calculate to be $\sqrt{S_{\lambda, TRN}} \approx 0.064~\mathrm{fm}/\sqrt{\mathrm{Hz}}$ (see Supplementary Section~S5.3).
+The ultimate performance of the current design is set by its TRN floor \cite{PhysRevX.10.041046}, which we calculate to be $\sqrt{S_{\lambda, TRN}} \approx 0.064~\mathrm{fm}/\sqrt{\mathrm{Hz}}$ (see Supplementary Section~S6.3).
 This corresponds to our estimated $D^*_\mathrm{limit}$.
 Bridging this gap requires improving the signal-to-noise ratio of the readout.
-Since the calibrated wavelength noise is given by $S_{\lambda} = S_v/S^2$, with a transduction gain $S \propto \eta^{1/2}Q$ (see Supplementary Section~S6), performance can be enhanced by increasing both the cavity's zero-order diffraction efficiency $(\eta)$ and quality factor.
-Such cavities, with an optimized far-field mode (near-unity $\eta$) and a $Q$-factor exceeding $10^6$, have demonstrated in a previous work \cite{panuski_full_2022}, using inverse design \cite{minkov_inverse_2020}.
+Since the calibrated wavelength noise is given by $S_{\lambda} = S_v/S^2$, with a transduction gain $S \propto \eta^{1/2}Q$ (see Supplementary Section~S7), performance can be enhanced by increasing both the cavity's zero-order diffraction efficiency $(\eta)$ and quality factor.
+Such cavities, with an optimized far-field mode (near-unity $\eta$) and a $Q$-factor exceeding $10^6$, have been demonstrated in a previous work \cite{panuski_full_2022}, using inverse design \cite{minkov_inverse_2020}.

 Second, improvements beyond the TRN limit require re-engineering the pixel’s thermal properties \cite{PhysRevX.10.041046}.
-Further reductions in $C_\mathrm{th}$ through pixel miniaturization or elimination of residual parasitic thermal mass would shift this entire curve upward, increasing the achievable detectivity at any chosen $\tau_\mathrm{th}$.
+Further reductions in $C_\mathrm{th}$ through pixel miniaturization or elimination of residual parasitic thermal mass would shift this entire curve upward, increasing the achievable detectivity at any given $\tau_\mathrm{th}$.
+Beyond these linear optimizations, the platform also supports operation in the nonlinear thermal regime (see Supplementary Section S4.2), where temperature-dependent heat loss channels (e.g., radiative $\propto T^4$) render $G_\text{th}$ effectively state dependent.
+This can yield strongly non-exponential transients and enable amplitude-dependent response dynamics that are not captured by a single fixed $RC$ constant, offering a rich parameter space for future high-speed transient sensing.

 Finally, to translate this single-pixel performance to practical imaging systems, the proof-of-concept tungsten-probe assembly must be transitioned to a high-throughput, scalable manufacturing process, such as micro-transfer printing with elastomeric stamps \cite{kaur_hybrid_2021}, successfully realized for similar devices (C4) \cite{bommer_transfer_2025}.